 Having read your columns throughout the years, I think I know you a little bit—I know you come from a very intellectual point of view, an intellectually honest point of view—you have given the most articulate argument I’ve heard ['In Defense of Michael Vick''] on the other side of this, one that is consistent with many of the views you have.
 (August 17, 2007)

-Ilana has appeared on Russia Today (RT), and on the Public Network's television series, "America at War" (#434), where, in 2003, she debated the media's dereliction of duty during the invasion of Iraq.
+Ilana has appeared on Russia Today (RT), most recently to mine the legacy of Mandela, and on the Public Network's television series, "America at War" (#434), where, in 2003, she debated the media's dereliction of duty during the invasion of Iraq.
 Her analysis of Martha Stewart’s legal travails, "Convicted for Fearing Conviction," was voted among the best Mises.org articles of 2004.
 In the same year, she received the "Ron Paul Liberty in Media Awards (LIMA)” for the essay “Wartime Socialism.”

 Ilana was born in South Africa, which her father, Rabbi Ben Isaacson, decided to leave pursuant to harassment by the South African security police on account of his anti-apartheid preaching and activism.
 (Ilana herself fought petty apartheid tirelessly.)
 The family departed in the 1960s for Israel, where Ilana spent her formative years.
 She returned to South-Africa in the 1980s, married and had a daughter.
 The family emigrated to Canada in 1995, and then went on to settle in the US.